-As of March 29, 2003, options to purchase 1,574,800 shares of our common stock were outstanding under our incentive option plan and 3,020,398 shares were available for future option grants.
-The options had a weighted average exercise price of \$5.55 per share.
-Our employees who have an annual base salary equal to or greater than \$60,000 are eligible to receive awards under the incentive option plan.
-Awards can be incentive stock options, nonqualified stock options, or any combination of the two.
-No options will be granted under our incentive option plan after this offering.
-However, any outstanding options granted under our incentive option plan and related stock option agreements until they are exercised or until they terminate or expire by their terms.
-Options granted under our incentive option plan are subject to terms substantially similar to those described below with respect to options granted under our 2002 equity incentive plan.
+As of September 27, 2003, options to purchase 1,741,763 shares of our common stock were outstanding under our incentive option plan.
+The options outstanding under the incentive option plan had a weighted average exercise price of \$6.01 per share.
+Our employees who had an annual base salary equal to or greater than \$60,000 were eligible to receive awards under the incentive option plan.
+Since the effectiveness of our 2002 equity incentive plan, we do not grant options under our incentive option plan will remain outstanding and subject to our incentive option plan and related stock option agreements until they are exercised or until they terminate or expire by their terms.
+Outstanding options under our incentive option plan are subject to terms substantially similar to those described below with respect to options granted under our 2002 equity incentive plan.